 Continuing education facilitates self-growth and competence in nursing practice and is provided through educational offerings based upon the needs of constituents.
 Professional development is the responsibility of the individual nurse; however, as an institution of higher learning, Western Kentucky University SON contributes to the continued growth of constituents through quality continuing education and certificate programs

 University administrative officers and members of various health and community agencies in the Bowling Green area identified a need for adequately prepared registered nurses in Southwestern Kentucky.
 In 1962, the Board of Regents of Western Kentucky University approved the establishment of a basic nursing program.
 In October 1962, the Kentucky Board of Nursing Education and Nurse Registration granted approval to establish an Associate Degree Program in Nursing at Western Kentucky University.
 The first students were admitted in the Fall 1964 and graduated in May 1966.
-The program was first granted initial accreditation by the NLN Council of Associate Degree Board of Review in 1966 and has continued to be reaccredited since that time, with the last reaccreditation being in 2015 by the National League for Nursing Accrediting Commission (NLNAC).
+The program was first granted initial accreditation by the NLN Council of Associate Degree Board of Review in 1966 and has continued to be reaccredited since that time, with the last reaccreditation being in 2015 by the Accreditation Commission for Education in Nursing (ACEN).
 The physical relocation of the ASN Program to the WKU South Campus occurred Fall 1998 where it was part of the WKU Community College.
 In an attempt to meet the needs of students in outlying areas of the WKU service area, the ASN Program began offering nursing courses at the Glasgow Extended Campus Fall 1987 and continued admitting cohorts until Fall 2015.
 In 2011 the ASN program was officially made part of the WKU School of Nursing.
 In Fall 2013 the ASN program added an entry option for licensed LPNs to complete their ASN with flexible delivery methods.
+The traditional ASN program accepted its last class January 2017 and will be closing after these students graduate, but the online LPN to ASN program is continuing to accept students twice a year.

 The Board of Regents of Western Kentucky University approved a Bachelor of Science in Nursing (BSN) completion program for RNs in June 1974.
 The first class of RN students was admitted fall 1976 and graduated May 1978.
 The NLN Council of Baccalaureate and Higher Degree Board of Review granted this program initial accreditation in December 1979.
 Since1998, the program has been accredited under the auspices of the Commission on Collegiate Nursing Education (CCNE) of the American Association of Colleges of Nursing.
 The BSN completion program was extended to Owensboro in 1984 and Glasgow in 1988.
 This program was offered onsite in Glasgow for two years to meet constituent needs.
 During 1998-1999 the baccalaureate curriculum for RNs was revised in response to needs of RNs in the Western Kentucky University service area.
 Using interactive television (IVS), classes were televised from the main campus to six distant sites.
 The first group of students under the revised curriculum graduated in May 2001.
 In Spring 2010, the program officially changed its name from the Post-RN/BSN Program to the RN to BSN Program.
 The program began transition to an all online course delivery in Spring 2010.
 In the Fall of 2010, the RN to BSN program became an on-line cohort model.